marlonlom/archlinux-utils-mirrors-sync/README.md

 ## Inspiration
 This script is based on the contents of the following blog post:

-Retrieve Latest Mirror List Using Reflector In Arch Linux, Written by Sk, Published: June 10, 2021. [(Website)](https://ostechnix.com/retrieve-latest-mirror-list-using-reflector-arch-linux/)
+Retrieve Latest Mirror List Using Reflector In Arch Linux, Written by Sk, Published: June 10, 2021. [(Link to blog post)](https://ostechnix.com/retrieve-latest-mirror-list-using-reflector-arch-linux/)

 ## Prerequisites